 - Change the channel to Blue and repeat step 3 and 4

-Method #2: Match Color
+Method #2: Use the Match Color adjustment

 - Go to Image -> Adjustments -> Match Color